peytoncordero/DRI25/text-analysis.md

 When in *Command Mode*
  * Add new cells with <kbd>A</kbd>
- * Delete cells with <kbd>B</kbd>
+ * Delete cells with <kbd>D</kbd>

 Run code in cell with (<kbd>shift</kbd> + <kbd>enter</kbd>).

 <Info>If you don't see an error when you run the notebook—that is, if there is no output—you can move on to the next step.
 It is not rare in programming that when you do things right, the result will be nothing happening.
 This is what we like to call a _silent success_.
 </Info>

-JupyterLite print commands without the `print` function, but it will only print one thing per cell (the last command).
+JupyterLite print outputs/returns without the `print` function, but it will only print one thing per cell (the last output/return).
 Some times we want to print more than one thing so we should specify `print`.

 ## Loading Corpus